 Mahathir confirms Malaysia will scrap KL-Singapore HSR project

-SINGAPORE: Prime Minister Mahathir Mohamad confirmed in a press conference on Monday (May 28) that Malaysia will drop the Kuala Lumpur-Singapore high-speed rail project (HSR), as the project will not benefit his country.
+KUALA LUMPUR: Prime Minister Mahathir Mohamad confirmed in a press conference on Monday (May 28) that Malaysia will drop the Kuala Lumpur-Singapore high-speed rail project (HSR), saying the project will not benefit his country.

-When asked by Channel NewsAsia if this had been communicated to Singapore, Mahathir replied "I don't know".
+"It is a final decision, but it will take time because we have an agreement with Singapore," Dr Mahathir said.

 "It's not beneficial.
 It's going to cost us a huge sum of money.
-We'll make no money at all from this arrangement," he said at a news conference.
+We'll make no money at all from this arrangement," he added. "(The HSR) is only a short track.
+It is only going to save people one hour by taking the HSR."

-"(The HSR) is only a short track, it is only going to save people one hour by taking the HSR," Mahathir said.
+When asked by Channel NewsAsia if the decision had been communicated to Singapore, Dr Mahathir replied: "I don't know."

-Mahathir's confirmation comes after he told Financial Times in an interview that the move was necessary to "avoid being declared bankrupt".
+Prime Minister Mahathir's confirmation on Monday comes after he told Financial Times in an interview that the move was necessary to "avoid being declared bankrupt".

 Malaysia's new finance minister Lim Guan Eng last week said that the government's total debt exceeded RM1 trillion, with the scandal-ridden 1MDB as a main contributor.

-Many large projects and government agencies set up by former prime minister Najib Razak were also "not necessary at all", Mahathir was quoted in the report.
+Many large projects and government agencies set up by former prime minister Najib Razak were also "not necessary at all", Mahathir was quoted as saying in the report.

 “Mostly it was about trying to make the prime minister popular and it cost billions of dollars,” he said.

-The HSR project that cuts across four states in Malaysia aims to stimulate development along the corridor and create economic clusters around the seven stations from Bandar Malaysia, Putrajaya, Seremban, Melaka to Muar, Batu Pahat and Iskandar Puteri, before crossing to Singapore.
+The HSR project which was due to be completed in 2026, cuts across four states in Malaysia and sought to stimulate development along the corridor and create economic clusters around the seven stations from Bandar Malaysia, Putrajaya, Seremban, Melaka to Muar, Batu Pahat and Iskandar Puteri, before crossing to Singapore.

-Channel NewsAsia has reached out to the Ministry of Transport for comments.
+Channel NewsAsia has reached out to Singapore's Ministry of Transport for comments.

 Additional reporting by Sumisha Naidu.